The very controversial Isaiah 7:14

-In Isaiah 7 the prophet announced the birth of a child who would be referred to as "Immanuel" which signified that God was with them, and they would soon be delivered from the danger that threatened them.
-In Matthew 1:20-23, an angel announces the birth of another child who would also be referred to as "Immanuel", which again signified that God is with us and would, if we choose, save us from the consequences of our sins.
+In Isaiah 7 the prophet announced the birth of a child who would be referred to as Immanuel which signified that God was with them, and they would soon be delivered from the danger that threatened them.
+In Matthew 1:20-23, an angel announces the birth of another child who would also be referred to as Immanuel , which again signified that God is with us and would (if we chose to accept), save us from the consequences of our sins.

 The Greek word used by Matthew and translated 'virgin' is parthenos.
-While it is commonly believed that parthenos exclusively means 'virgin', it is not very likely that this is the case.
+While it is commonly believed that parthenos exclusively means 'virgin', this is not necessarily so.
 For example, the Septuagint twice calls Dinah a parthenos (Genesis 34:3, Genesis 34:4), although she had just been raped.
 Which tells us that the translators of the Septuagint did not understand parthenos to mean virgin.

 The angel said to her, "Do not be afraid, Mary; for you have found favor with God.
 "And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus.
 "He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; and He will reign over the house of Jacob forever, and His kingdom will have no end."
 Mary said to the angel, "How can this be, since I am a virgin?"
 The angel answered and said to her, "The Holy Spirit will come upon you, and the power of the Most High will overshadow you; and for that reason the holy Child shall be called the Son of God.
 (Luke 1:30-35 NASB)